-The regional KIMs across the Lena West differ from those of the Darnley Bay kimberlites, but are similar to those of the Dharma kimberlites.
+The regional KIMs across Lena West differ from those of the Darnley Bay kimberlites, but are similar to those of the Dharma kimberlites.
 The latter kimberlites are small and have a limited range of KIM compositions so cannot be the source of all the Lena West KIMs.
-Cluster analysis confirms that KIMs in the Horton area have compositions that cover the full range of those found across Lena West and the differ from those at Darnley Bay and Dharma.
+Cluster analysis confirms that KIMs in the Horton area have compositions that cover the full range of those found across Lena West and they differ from those at Darnley Bay and Dharma.

-Ferricrete ("Latrite") cobbles occur in tills in Talmora's project area especially down-ice of magnetic anomalies and appear to be of local origin.
+Ferricrete ("Laterite") cobbles occur in tills in Talmora's project area especially down-ice of magnetic anomalies and appear to be of local origin.
 Together with diagenetic alteration of KIMs and apparent distruction of silicate KIMs they are evidence of a humid and tropical climate in the Talmora area that probably coincides with the Eocene Thermal Maximum (55Ma).
 A recent surficial map released by the GSC (2013) shows areas of regolith (ferricrete) within in the Talmora area.
-Located on the flanks of the unglaciated Melville Hills glaciation has not completely removed the weathered zone.
+Glaciation on the flanks of the unglaciated Melville Hills has not completely removed the weathered zone.

 Numerous magnetic targets on the Talmora property show characteristics of weathered kimberlite pipes.
 Over forty of them have associated KIMs down-ice (mostly chomite and ilmenite).
 The magnetic anomalies have relatively low amplitude and as expected in deeply weathered kimberlites, in which magnetite alters to hematite and iron-hydroxides show little evidence of remnant magnetism.